nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/arcCommander_QuickStart.md

 ![](../img/datahub_members.png)

-> :bulb: A detailed usage instruction for the ARC Commander can be found [here](./ArcCommanderManual/index.html).
+> :bulb: After concluding this quickstart, you might want to explore the [ARC Commander manual](./../ArcCommanderManual/index.html) for a more detailed usage instruction.

 <!-- kb-Implementation -->